anshuKumar99/Blog/README.md

 # Blog
-Developed a clone of coding ninjas blog website.
+Developed a clone of coding ninjas blog website using HTML and CSS.